novice0/dsa-using-C/README.md

-# All my college Data Structure projects written in C❤️!!
+# All my college Data Structure projects written in C!!